We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 It can also occur on the neck and forearms.
 The skin discoloration doesn’t do any physical harm, but you may feel self-conscious about the way it looks.

-If you notice these symptoms of melasma, see your healthcare professional.
+If you notice these symptoms of melasma, see a medical professional.
 They might refer you to a dermatologist, a doctor who specializes in treating skin disorders.

 It isn’t totally clear what causes melasma.
 Darker-skinned individuals are more at risk than those with fair skin.
 Estrogen and progesterone sensitivity are also associated with the condition.
 This means birth control pills, pregnancy, and hormone therapy can all trigger melasma.
 Stress and thyroid disease are also thought to be causes of melasma.

 Additionally, sun exposure can cause melasma because ultraviolet rays affect the cells that control pigment (melanocytes).

 A visual exam of the affected area is often enough to diagnose melasma.
 To rule out specific causes, your healthcare professional might also perform some tests.

 For some women, melasma disappears on its own.
 This typically occurs when it’s caused by pregnancy or birth control pills.

 There are creams your healthcare professional can prescribe that can lighten the skin.
 They might also prescribe topical steroids to help lighten the affected areas.
 If these don’t work, chemical peels, dermabrasion, and microdermabrasion are possible options.
 These treatments strip away the top layers of skin and may help lighten dark patches.

 These procedures don’t guarantee that melasma won’t come back, and some cases of melasma can’t be completely lightened.
 You might have to return for follow-up visits and stick to certain skin treatment practices to reduce the risk of the melasma returning.
 These include minimizing your sun exposure and wearing sunscreen daily.

 While not all cases of melasma will clear up with treatment, there are things you can do to make sure the condition doesn’t get worse and to minimize the appearance of the discoloration.
 These include:

 - using makeup to cover areas of discoloration